-Carewatchers is a referral agency that has two roles.
-Our first role helps families find the appropriate senior housing or in home care agency.
-When a family is faced with having to place a loved one in a senior housing facility it’s a very difficult time.
-When your family is coping with a loved one with a progressive disease such as Alzheimer's, Parkinson's or other health conditions, considering senior housing and care agencies is not easy.
-Emotions of guilt, sadness, and frustration are normal.
-Carewatchers offers experience and compassion to help you through such a difficult process.
+Our first role helps families find the appropriate senior facility, senior adult day care center, in-home care agency or independent living community.
+When a family is faced with having to place a loved one in a senior facility, it’s a very difficult time.
+When your family is coping with a loved one with a progressive disease such as Alzheimer's, Parkinson's, or other health conditions, considering senior facilities and care agencies is not easy.
+Carewatchers offers experience, knowledge and compassion to help you through a complicated process.

-Our second role is helping senior housing facilities fill their vacancies.
-We partner with facilities and in-home care agencies that accept private pay and Medicaid residents.
-Keeping facilities full with residents can be challenging for providers.
-We help providers by sending them referrals and by marketing their facilities in our directory.
-It is important that we match the resident to the right facility.
+Our second role is to help senior care facilities and home care agencies fill their vacancies and receive clients.
+Keeping facilities full of residents and agencies with clients can be challenging for both.
+We help providers by sending them referrals and marketing their facilities in our database.
+It is important that we match the resident or client to the right facility or agency.
 Carewatchers does not list facilities that have violations for abuse, neglect or violating resident's rights.

-There is a broad array of senior housing options available to seniors from staying in your own home to specialized facilities that provide round-the-clock nursing care.
-To begin planning for a new living situation one must first be aware of the different senior options of elder/senior housing available and to learn which type will best suit your needs.
-Below we have provided information on each senior option of elder/senior housing and care.
+There is a broad array of senior care options available to seniors from staying in your own home to specialized facilities that provide round-the-clock nursing care.
+To begin planning for a new living situation one must first be aware of the different options available and to learn which type will best suit your needs.
+Below we have provided information on each senior option.

-Once you have chosen your desired location, with your permission your information is sent to our three specialized senior housing facilities.
-After their review, appointments to tour the facilities are arranged.
-If you prefer, we can provide you with the information of these three providers for you to follow up with.
+Now that you have chosen your desired location, with your permission, your information is sent to our four senior care facilities who are listed with us.
+After their review, appointments to tour the facilities are arranged with you.
+Or, if you prefer, we can provide you with the information of these four providers for you to follow up with at your convenience.
 Once you've selected a facility, a medical assessment will be done to determine the level of care and cost of that care.